astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 Theory is making measurements of things like wavelength shift and distance and comparing what we actually measure to the shape of Equation {eq}`hubblegeneral` to constrain what parameters like $k$ might actually be in the actual universe we live in.

 One such effort is shown in {numref}`grbhubb`, which plots the distance to a number of cosmic explosions called gamma-ray bursts (GRBs) as a function of their redshift.
 And note that they are all, indeed, redshifts.
 The solid line is a match to an equation like Eq. {eq}`hubblegeneral` for the values of certain parameters (listed as $\Omega_M$ and $w$ here -- their exact meaning is beyond the scope of this book.
 Suffice to say that they constrain $k$ by making assumptions about the character of matter and energy in the universe.).
+To try to give you a bit of a sense of scale, the furthest galaxies in the Sloan Digital Sky Survey plot shown in {numref}`sdssslice` have a redshift of $z\sim 0.05$.
+The furthest GRBs here happened when the universe was less than one-tenth its current size.

 ```{figure} images/schaefergrb.png